truncs/sync-up/README.md

 * Fill in the database details in example.yml, it assumes that you have a MySQL database at your end

-* To package the example run.
+* To package the service run.

         mvn package